billgib/cdm-ephemera/Docs/CDM Modeling Primer.md

     - embed a denormalized copy of a related entity, or
     - structured or nested hierarchy of objects, which suits JSON or nested Parquet formats.
   - The implementation chosen is determined either by guidance parameters passed into the resolution action in the OM or by resolution guidance included in the entity definition.
-  - If you choose to use a relational approach, you can then separately represent the connected notion of a relationship (with _from_ and _to_ entities) as a relationship object in the manifest.
-It is possible to generate the relationships in the manifest from the entities and their resolution guidance.
+  - If you choose to use a relational approach, the connected notion of a relationship (with _from_ and _to_ entities) is represented as a relationship object in the manifest.
+It is possible to generate the relationships in the manifest from the entity attributes on the logical entities and their resolution guidance.

 ### Traits
   - While entities and attributes describe the shape of data, traits provide an extensible way to classify CDM definitions with semantics or meaning.
 Traits are metadata that can be applied to a CDM object and which define characteristics that apply to all instances of that object.